albertbayazidi/esp32-physics-sim/README.md

 ## Code Tasks
-- Add macro for converting fixed-point to float before computing vector length
+- [x] Add macro for converting fixed-point to float before computing vector length
-- Implement timing function for measuring procedure execution
+- [ ] Implement timing function for measuring procedure execution
+- [x] Add fixed-point (multiplication)
-- Add fixed-point (division)
+- [x] Add fixed-point (division)
-- Implement symplectic integrator  (3 or 4 orther)
+- [ ] Implement symplectic integrator (3 or 4 orther)

 ## ESP32 Tasks
-- Evaluate the feasibility of using a Taylor or Padé approximation for square root
+- [ ] Evaluate the feasibility of using a Taylor or Padé approximation for square root
+- [ ] Test if FIXED_MUL/DIV is fater then just MUL/DIV